Avondale Colliery

-The Avondale Colliery was a coal mine in Plymouth Township, Luzerne County, near Plymouth, Pennsylvania in the small town of Avondale.
+The Avondale Colliery was a coal mine in Plymouth Township, Luzerne County, nearly two miles northeast of Nanticoke, Pennsylvania.
 The mine was considered to be "one of the best and worst" operating in Pennsylvania's Wyoming Valley.

 This colliery was the site of the Avondale Mine Disaster in 1869, which took the lives of one hundred and eight miners and two volunteer rescuers.

 History

 Opened in northeastern Pennsylvania during the mid-1800s, the Avondale Colliery was an anthracite coal mine located in the Luzerne County community of Avondale.
 Leased by J. C. Phelps, a businessman from Wilkes-Barre, Pennsylvania on June 13, 1863 from Henderson Gaylord, William C. Reynolds and others, the mine's first entrance was a one-thousand-foot horizontal tunnel which failed to strike a new vein of anthracite.
 A second shaft was then tunneled out at a depth of two hundred and thirty-seven feet and cost of $2,000 per yard, which ultimate did locate a new vein.

 The colliery's management was transferred to the Steuben Coal Company in January 1866.
 Soon after, Steuben Coal merged with the Nanticoke Coal & Iron Company, which subsequently erected a new breaker to separate coal from the rock where it was mined.
 The new owners chose to build their new breaker directly above the Avondale Colliery's single shaft in 1867.
 That construction practice, which was standard for industry operations during that era, was employed to improve ventilation for miners by allowing small fires to burn at the bottom of the shaft which created an air-circulating draft.